This article was originally posted on Indie Band Guru.

-When they’re not working on new music, Big Something have put together an annual festival in North Carolina.
+When they’re not working on new music, Big Something has put together an annual festival in North Carolina.
 Their annual The Big What? will not only feature more performances from the band themselves but new material and surprise debuts, they shared in a press release.

 Big Something announces their 7th Annual The Big What?
 Festival

 The festival has grown over the past seven years and feels like a family reunion to the band now.
-It’s also the only shows Big Something will perform in North Carolina this summer, meaning it’s an entire weekend of homecoming shows for them.
+It’s also the only show Big Something will perform in North Carolina this summer, meaning it’s an entire weekend of homecoming shows for them.

-“It’s a such a great group of people – so creative, friendly, and supportive.
+“It’s such a great group of people – so creative, friendly, and supportive.
 True Southern Hospitality,” said MacDaniels.

 Each year, Big Something produces The Big What?, a festival that features an artistic and musical adventure.
 Featuring performances from their favorite regional and national artists plus a visual art gallery and more, The Big What? is an immersive experience.